Aside from writing, Bill loves to travel, explore new places, and take lots of photos to document it all.

 For those of us still recovering from last year's September swoon it's time to put that behind us and start looking ahead to the 2012 season.
 With a new manager and some new faces having joined the team there is reason for hope and optimism in Beantown as Spring training gets under way in Fort Myers, Florida.

-On paper this all looks and sounds pretty good and it had better be as both the Yankees and Rays will have formidable starting rotations themselves this year.
+On paper this all looks and sounds pretty good and it had better be as both the New York Yankees and Tampa Bay Rays will have formidable starting rotations themselves this year.

 We won't have to wait long to get some answers.
 Pitchers and catchers have reported and most of the position players are in Fort Myers.
 Before we know it early April will be here.